Course Information

 Labs

-: Electronics is a lab subject, and we’ll spend lots of our time in the lab building and testing circuits.
+Lab manuals and due dates are available here.
+Electronics is a lab subject, and we’ll spend lots of our time in the lab building and testing circuits.
 Short lab write-ups (or occasionally, a demonstration of circuit functioning to the instructor) will be required.
-Lab partners may share data and discuss the lab reports, but each student must submit his or her unique individual report.
+Lab partners may share data (only among partners who were present and collected the data together) and discuss the lab reports, but each student must submit his or her unique individual report.
+If you have to come late or leave early, you may not use data taken by lab partners, but must perform the missed parts of lab at another time.

 Grade Weighting: